liormotola/HW3_094295/README.md

 Two documents are connected if there exists a citation link between them.
 The task is to infer the category of each document (40 in total).

 ## Description
-In this project, we trained different models trying to achieve best accuracy score over the above task.
+In this project, we trained different models trying to achieve the best accuracy score over the above task.
 <br>

 This Reopsitory contains the following files:

 <ul>

-  * `exploration.py` - this holds the code of all data exploration we performed over the train data.
+  * `exploration.py` - holds the code of all data exploration we performed over the train data.
   * `dataset.py` - loads the training dataset.
   * `train.py` - creating the different models we tested, performing the training procedure, and plots loss+accuracy graphs.
   * `Final_model.pkl` - our pre-trained model (which produced the best results over validation data).